The ultimate guide to your Marvel shows streaming binge

 The Falcon and the Winter Soldier (2021)

 The mantle of Captain America is up for grabs.
-Cap’s handpicked successor, the Falcon/Sam Wilson (Anthony Mackie), doesn’t feel he’s up to the task.
+Cap’s handpicked successor, the Falcon/Sam Wilson (Mackie), doesn’t feel he’s up to the task.
 The government agrees and assigns a rogue-when-he-needs-to-be soldier, John Walker (Wyatt Russell), as the Captain America for a new generation.
 It becomes apparent quickly that the shield is in the wrong hands, and Bucky/the Winter Soldier (Sebastian Stan) must convince Sam that he is the true successor to Captain America, while fighting by his side in the most “Lethal Weapon” way possible.
 This series doesn’t handle matters of race as deeply as the Marvel “Truth: Red, White and Black” comic books it’s based on, which introduced the world to the first true Captain America, a Black man named Isaiah Bradley.
 But Carl Lumbly’s emotional performance as Bradley and Mackie eventually becoming Marvel’s first live-action Black Captain America still make for a momentous occasion.

 Loki (2021)